-The Competitive Professional Development (CPD) strategy for the Safety and Occupational Health Management Program (CP-12) emphasizes enhancing careerists' managerial and leadership skills, and "professionalizing" the career program.
-CP-12 also supports continued improvements to technical skills through training.
+Army Civilian Training, Education & Development Systems (ACTEDS) funds have been allocated to the CP-12 Functional Chief's Representative for the purpose of training and developing the Army's Safety and Occupational Health Management Program (CP-12) emphasizes enhancing careerists' managerial and leadership skills, and "professionalizing" the career program.

 CPD funds for CP-12 careerists are limited.
 Thus, the Functional Chief Representative (FCR) and the Career Program Planning Board distribute funds to provide educational and training programs for the maximum number of qualified applicants and yield the greatest benefit to the Army.